Detroit Tigers, Red Wings owner Mike Ilitch dies at age 87

-Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and the Detroit Tigers, and won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums, has died.
+Billionaire businessman Mike Ilitch, who founded the Little Caesars pizza empire before buying the Detroit Red Wings and Detroit Tigers, won praise for keeping the professional sports teams in the city as others relocated to new suburban stadiums.

+Ilitch's family said in a statement that he died Friday at a local hospital.
 He was 87.

-"He made such a positive impact in the world of sports, in business and in the community, and we will remember him for his unwavering commitment to his employees, his passion for Detroit, his generosity to others and his devotion to his family and friends," his son Christopher Ilitch, president and CEO of Ilitch Holdings Inc., said in the statement.

-Family spokesman Doug Kuiper confirmed the death, but no other details were provided.
+No other details were provided by family spokesman Doug Kuiper.

+Former President George W. Bush said in a statement that Ilitch was "a self-made man with talent, drive, and a huge heart."

+"He generously gave back to his city and made it a better place," Bush said.

-Ilitch and his wife, Marian, founded Little Caesars — later known for its "Pizza!
-Pizza!" ads featuring an animated "Little Caeser" — in suburban Detroit in 1959.
-They eventually grew the business into one of the world's largest carry-out pizza chains with several spin-off companies.
+Ilitch founded Little Caesars in 1959 in suburban Detroit with his wife, Marian.
+The business — later known for its "Pizza!
+Pizza!" ads featuring an animated "Little Caesar" — eventually grew into one of the world's largest carry-out pizza chains with several spin-off companies that now employ 23,000 people worldwide and posted revenues last year of $3.4 billion.

+"Whether he was making pizza, building successful sports and entertainment franchises or supporting youth organizations in our city, Mr. I helped to bring thousands of jobs and opportunities to our city and attract millions of dollars of investment," Detroit Mayor Mike Duggan said.

+Ilitch's investments in Detroit spearheaded the current flurry of development from downtown to Midtown.

 "It's a sporting event, and we need sporting events," Ilitch said at the time.
 "It picks our community up to no end, with all the great colleges we have in this state and the professional teams that we have.
 Thank God for 'em, especially at times that are rough right now."